stoppremiumsms/resources/GLOSSARY.md

 Shortly to be legislated out of existence by a snoring Australian Parliament when it eventually wakes up.

-##Premium SMS Barring

-The very first thing you should request when you ring the customer service department of your End Carriage Supplier (e.g. your telco) after finishing the reading (and retweeting, sharing etc) of this document.

 ##The Real 'Scam'

 (Lawyers have asked me to put 'Scam' in scare-quotes because it isn't a real scam committed with the malicious intent of company R. It looks like scam, but really - it isn't.
 It's just good old corporate incompetence which just happens to have remarkably health effect on company R's bottom line.
 How extraordinarily convenient)